all-in-one-of/snippets/VEX_op.md

 `opinputpath(".", 0)`  // path of the node connected to the first input.
 `opinputpath("../",0)` // path of geo (level up)
 `geoself()`  Returns a handle to the current geometry.
 used in Adress, read $OS from node refered in spare param:
 ```
 $HIP/`opinput(".", -1)`.`$F-1`.bgeo.sc
 ```

 ### LOOP
 ```
 detail(-1,"iteration", 0)
 detail("../repeat_begin1_metadata1/","iteration", 0)
 ```

-`npoints()` - fn similar to @ptnum should use whenever you want number of points from the other inputs of wrangle node (second, third an so on).

 `ch("Multi")`
 `chramp()`